 If you intend to use your garage just for car parking, keep in mind that car sizes vary a lot.
 You could one day trade your Prius for a Humvee.
 If you build a space sized for your sub-compact, you may have to park the SUV at the curb.
 In short, don't plan just for today.
 You are probably going to have the same garage for many years and it needs to fit what you are likely to do in the future as well as your current needs.

 Building a garage is a major undertaking.
 It is an addition to your house and should be taken as seriously as any other addition.
 A well-designed and constructed garage can add considerable value to your property as well as useful functionality while you still own the house.
 A poorly designed garage can easily detract from your property, lessening rather than increasing its value.

-Good plans are not only necessary to get building code approval, but ensure that the garage is structurally sound, contains the features you need, and is designed to complement your house.
+Good plans are necessary not only to get building code approval, but also to ensure that the garage is structurally sound, contains the features you need, and is designed to complement your house.
 Just as important, it helps ensure that you get only the features you need and that you are not paying for facilities you will never use.

-Equipping the Interior If the sole purpose of your garage is to park your cars, interior design is easy.
-But, if you expect your garage to do more, it gets a little more complicated.
+If the sole purpose of your garage is to park your cars, interior design is easy.
+But, if you expect your garage to do more, planning gets a little more involved.
 A good interior design dedicates different areas of the garage to different purposes.
 Here is a typical list of functional areas:

 • Workshop or bench with tool storage